 Hey Momma!
 I wonder if you, like me, feel like the world has gone crazy.
 You are thinking that you want to prepare your babies for whatever may come.
 It feels a little overwhelming though because who could have imagined anything that is happening.
+How can you prepare and transform your family?

 The truth is that the world has always been a crazy, evil place.
 After all, we are told that the whole world lies under the influence of Satan.
 (1 John 5: 19) So, what is our response as Christians?
 How do we stand apart?